Green Us Green Homes Green Outside Green Go Green Earth About Greenfootsteps

 Eco Christmas Trees and Good Green Festive Foods

-There are many ways to make your life a bit greener, all year round, through every holiday, albeit Christmas or any other holiday season.
-This article will address a few ways you can green up your festivities amidst the hustle and bustle of the busy season.
+There are many ways to make your life a bit greener, all year round, through every holiday, whether it is Christmas or any other holiday season.

-Real Eco Christmas Trees
+Real eco Christmas trees

 One of the easiest ways to practice green living is to go natural with your Christmas tree.
 There are a variety of reasons why real Christmas trees are better than artificial ones.
 Here are three of them:

-Reason #1: Real Christmas trees are better for the environment.
+Reason #1: Real Christmas trees are better for the environment

 However, a real tree can be easily recycled and should it make its way to a landfill, the tree will decompose on its own, causing no harmful effects to the environment.